What is the “Butterfly” in hockey?

 Remaining upright and not sagging/sitting in the butterfly

-• The first simple one is they’re not flaring their legs.
+• The first simple one is that they’re not flaring their legs.
 Feet should remain wide and land on the insides, not the top of their knees.

 • Third is check how your goalie’s toe of the pad is secured to their skate.
-If this is too tight whether it’s lace, bungee etc, it will not allow the pad to rotate.
+If this is too tight, whether it’s lace, bungee, etc., it will not allow the pad to rotate.

 Great video with further explanation.
 However, their #5 rule is incorrect, do not drop down forward, but straight down into the butterfly.

-Now that we’ve covered a lot of aspects of the butterfly let’s try to neatly wrap it up into a few key points that make a good butterfly:
+Now that we’ve covered a lot of aspects of the butterfly, let’s try to neatly wrap it up into a few key points that make a good butterfly:

-• Controlled, no flopping and butt sagging
+• Controlled, no flopping and butt sagging.
+Active thighs

 • Upper body and hands ready for saves

-• Pads flared and five hole closed
+• Pads flared, and the five hole closed

-Three points to focus on with your goalie to ensure every butterfly is a successful save selection and has them prepared for follow on movements.
-Thanks for reading and let me know what questions or comments you have!
+Three points to focus on with your goalie to ensure every butterfly is a successful save selection and has them prepared for follow-on movements.
+Thanks for reading, and let me know what questions or comments you have!

 Leave a comment